Office of Admissions

 Nedicine Degree Program

 Applicants to the Nedicine doctoral program must submit obtained educational degrees with a minimum 3.0 grade-point average (GPA), the applicant’s essay, letters of recommendation, and personal interview indicating strong motivation for completing the program and suitability for training as a practitioner/scholar in the field of Nedicine.

 Applicants for the doctoral program must submit the following:

 • Completed application form

-• Appropriate non-refundable application fee in U.S. dollars
+• Appropriate non-refundable registration fee of $265 U.S. dollars

 • Two letters of recommendation, which describes the referencing person’s relationship to the applicant, the length of time acquainted and the applicant’s strengths and weaknesses